2

 In response, many non-sugar sweeteners have emerged, both synthetic and natural, over the years so we must ask the question: can we have our cake and eat it too?

-Not all non-sugar sweeteners are 'equal' — despite the familiar brand name — so let’s evaluate a few of the most common ones, so you know what to look for on the back of the pack.
+Not all non-sugar sweeteners are 'equal' — despite the familiar brand name — so let’s evaluate a few of the most common ones, so you know what to look for on the back of the pack and which sweeteners are the healthiest options.

 Sucralose